 Dividing assets upon the dissolution of a marriage is a complicated process, especially when two parties have a number of shared investments.
 Whether a couple shares a home, vacation properties, a business, retirement funds, or other investments, it will be necessary to divide those assets equitably unless they qualify as separate property.
 Although it is up to the parties or the court to determine what constitutes a fair division of a couple’s property, this determination is based almost exclusively on the value of the assets involved.

 Ensuring that all assets are accounted for and appraised correctly is critical to the property division process.
 Unfortunately, it can be difficult to identify and appraise all of a couple’s assets, especially if one party is intent on hiding those assets.
-When it comes to ensuring that a spouse is being truthful about marital property, consulting with a forensic accountant and an experienced complex property division attorney in Prospect Heights can make all the difference in the fairness of the final property settlement agreement.
+When it comes to ensuring that a spouse is being truthful about marital property, consulting with a forensic accountant and an experienced Rolling Meadows divorce attorney can make all the difference in the fairness of the final property settlement agreement.

 What is Forensic Accounting?